 - Add the remaining tablespoon of oil and sauté the garlic, onion, and red bell pepper until softened.
 Add in the Thai chili pepper and shiitake mushrooms, and cook until mushrooms are slightly browned.
 Stir in the tofu and sauce.
 Cook for 3-4 minutes and toss in the sweet potato noodles, green onions, cilantro, and basil stirring until al dente and coated well, about 2 more minutes.
 Sprinkle with black sesame seeds to garnish.

-If you like this recipe, you’re going to love our Thai Pesto Zucchini Noodles with Shrimp Meatballs!
-Check it out!
+If you liked this recipe, try our Thai Pesto Zucchini Noodles with Shrimp Meatballs